IanBellomy/Dump/readme.md

 You can find your snippets folder in Framer by clicking 'Snippets > Show Snippets Folder'

-When you use the Dump or SaferDump snippit, make sure to place the code at the top of your file.
+When you use the Dump or SaferDump snippet, make sure to place the code at the top of your file.